 Maui snorkeling is exceptional.
-We have snorkeled almost every spot on Maui (and the other Hawaiian Islands) and love it's abundance of Green Sea Turtles and free beach access, among other things.
+We have snorkeled almost every spot on Maui (and the other Hawaiian Islands) and love its abundance of Green Sea Turtles and free beach access, among other things.
+Yes, bleaching events in the last few years have killed corals, Cauliflower Corals in particular, but overall Maui has the best snorkeling of all the main Hawaiian Islands.

 So, where are the best snorkel beaches and what boat trips are fun?
 Really, the better spots are from easy to access beaches, all along the west shore of the island.
 These areas have healthy living coral reefs that are home to an abundance of tropical fish to watch.
-There are also some great boat tours available, like the popular Molokini island trip.
+There are also some great boat tours available, including trips the popular Molokini crater.

 Click on each location below, for a full review, details and pictures to help you decide on a beach to explore.
 Also don't miss the video, pictures, overview of what you can expect, and the Maui snorkeling beaches map, farther down the page.

-Kapalua Beach - Great snorkeling from a gorgeous beach.
+Kapalua Beach - Good north shore snorkeling from a gorgeous beach.

-Kahekili Beach Park - Easy close access to wonderful snorkeling.
+Kahekili Beach Park - Easy close access to good snorkeling.

-Honolua Bay - A large sheltered bay way up north busy with snorkelers.
+Honolua Bay - A big sheltered bay way up north busy with happy snorkelers.

 Black Rock - The place to swim with fish at well-known Kaanapali Beach.

-Wailea Beach - A popular resort beach, though not really a favorite.
+Wailea Beach - A popular resort beach with a good snorkeling area.

 Molokini - When snorkeling inside this sunken volcanic crater island a few miles offshore, you can see down fifty feet because of amazing water clarity.
 There are numerous companies that offer trips to Molokini.

 First, watch our Maui snorkeling video for a sample of what you could see.
 It is from many trips and different locations around the island.